Brookland–CUA station

-Brookland–CUA is a Washington Metro station in Washington, D.C., on the Red Line.
-Service began on February 3, 1978.
-The station serves the Brookland neighborhood and the Catholic University of America.
+Brookland–CUA station is a Washington Metro station in Washington, D.C., on the Red Line.
+Service began on February 6, 1978.
+The station serves the Brookland neighborhood and the Catholic University of America (CUA).
 It is the focal point of an upcoming transit-oriented development project.

 History

 The station opened on February 3, 1978.
 Originally simply known as "Brookland," in 1979 its name was changed to "Brookland–CUA" due to the proximity of The Catholic University of America to the station.

 In the summer of 2018 from July 21 to September 3, the station was shut down for platform repairs due to settling of the platform and decaying concrete caused by salty de-icer used in the winter.

 Transit-oriented development

 Brookland–CUA station is slated to be the center of a massive transport-oriented regeneration with the aim of increasing pedestrian-friendly development and an arts-focused neighborhood.
 The project includes a relocation of the station portals slightly to the south in a plaza with the western end of 9th, Newton, and Otis Streets which will be extended to the station plaza for more convenient access to the rest of the surrounding area.

 In August 2014, Metro picked a joint venture involving MRP Realty and CAS Riegler LLC to begin the redevelopment of the 1.8 acre site.
 The plan called for construction of 280 apartments and condominiums; 9000 sqft of ground-floor retail, 228 parking spaces, and the replacement of Metro's 38-space Kiss & Ride lot.
 Metro proposed a 98-year lease that included rent increases, and required the joint venture to seek approval of its plans from the District of Columbia Zoning Commission.
 At that time, Metro said ground would break on the redevelopment in 2016.

 But in January 2015, the joint venture said it would take at least four years before it could complete its plans and obtain zoning commission approval, and that it would not be able to sign a lease until 2019.